Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 * Quick, efficient, and straightforward navigation within the application
 * Fast navigation: one-click access to get to a previous page
-* Informs the user of their location in relation to other pages

 <hr>